Mixing preparation checklist

 Four easy steps to facilitate a better mixing job on your music

-1. Defining your objective
+1. Defining your mixing goal and artistic vision

 2. Pocketing, editing, comping, tuning and other -ings